Shell’s outdated business model may finally have to change

 Victoria Bera (left) and Esther Kiobel, in The Hague before the ruling on their case against Shell was announced in May 2019.

-In March, 4 women will tell a court in the Haig how Shell was complicit in their husbands being illegally arrested, imprisoned and executed by the Nigerian military in 1995.
+In March 2020, four women will tell a court in the Haig how Shell was complicit in their husbands being illegally arrested, imprisoned and executed by the Nigerian military in 1995.
 They want compensation and a public apology from Shell.

-May will see 4 Nigerian farmers continue their legal battle against Shell.
+May 2020 will see four Nigerian farmers continue their legal battle against Shell.
 They want compensation for damage to their fishponds and land caused by oil spills.

 The creeks at Kegbara Dere (K.Dere) are heavily polluted with oil, and mangrove trees along the banks have died as a result.
 Every year there are hundreds of spills in the Niger delta, but clean-ups are often slow and ineffective.